US composer and conductor Eric Whitacre will appear at Limerick Sings Picture: Marc Royce

 GRAMMY-award winning US composer and conductor Eric Whitacre is coming to the city for the Limerick Sings International Choral Festival in June.

-The sixth annual Limerick Sings takes place from June 7 to 10 from the US, Iceland, Norway and Estonia joining local and national choirs for a weekend of song throughout the city and county.
+The sixth annual Limerick Sings takes place from June 7 to 10, with choirs from the US, Iceland, Norway and Estonia joining local and national choirs for a weekend of song throughout the city and county.

 The four day, non-competitive choral festival, presented by University Concert Hall and Campus Life Services, will feature four principal concerts together with workshops, Choral Trail performances and a special outdoor event in Lough Gur.

 Chief among them will be the festival’s Gala Concert at UCH, featuring a keynote address and performance led by renowned conductor Whitacre, whose four Virtual Choirs have been viewed over 15 million times on You Tube.
 He will conduct Limerick Youth Choir, while Limerick Choral Union and choirs from the USA, conducted by the acclaimed Dr. Jeffrey Redding and accompanied by the Limerick Chamber Players, will also perform.